 As a geospatial engineer, you will combine the use of spatial information software and analytical methods with terrestrial or geographic data to create 3D maps, employing Earth observation systems, global navigation satellite systems, laser and radar imaging sensors, wireless technologies, and more.

-As an industrial and service systems engineer, you will develop ways to make service sector industries and manufacturing processes function smoothly and efficiently.
-You will figure out how systems work, focusing on design, operation, and problem solving.
+As an industrial engineer, you will develop ways to make manufacturing processes function smoothly and efficiently.
 You will design, improve, and install production systems of people, materials, information, equipment, and energy, working in a wide variety of businesses to increase sustainability.
 You will reduce costs associated with new technologies and strive to make work faster, easier, and more rewarding.
-Emphasis is on process over product, and the human side of engineering.

 Mining Engineering Path